pero-jolak/insurance-activity-mkd/README.md

 Here we include the data used in the paper "The short-run impact of COVID-19 on the activity in the insuranceindustry in the Republic of North Macedonia".
 The paper is available at ???
-The BMA model can be estimated in R using the package BMS (https://cran.r-project.org/web/packages/BMS/BMS.pdf) The Seasonal ARIMA models are estimated using MATLAB.
+The Seasonal ARIMA models are estimated using MATLAB.
 An alternative package for SARIMA models: https://www.statsmodels.org/dev/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html